keyvariable/kvKit.swift/README.md

 ## Supported Platforms

 This package contains both cross-platform code and platform specific code.
-Package is built and the unit-tests are passed on macOS, Linux (Ubuntu 22.04) and Windows (10 x64).
+Package has been built and the unit-tests have passed on macOS, Linux (Ubuntu 22.04) and Windows (10 x64).

 ## Getting Started